-Las Vegas Bicycle Accident Lawyer
+Las Vegas Bicycle Accident Lawyers

 When are bicycle accidents most likely to occur?

 Even if you believe your injuries are mild, any delay in seeking medical care could cast doubt on a future lawsuit or insurance claim.
 It’s also possible for your condition to worsen if you do not seek immediate care, even if symptoms aren’t immediately noticeable.
 The three parties you want to contact after a bicycle accident, in order, are the police, your doctor, and your attorney.
-You will need to provide a statement to the police who respond to the accident scene and then seek medical attention.
-Consult with a Las Vegas bicycle accident attorney before talking to any insurance companies, and never agree to any insurance settlement until your attorney has the opportunity to review it.
+Provide a statement to the police who respond to the accident scene and then seek medical attention.
+Then, consult with a Las Vegas bicycle accident attorney before talking to any insurance companies, and never agree to any insurance settlement until your attorney has the opportunity to review it.

-- Bicyclists may ride two abreast with other bicycles but may not ride next to cars.
+- Bicyclists may ride two abreast with other bicycles, but may not ride next to cars.

 - Motorists must yield to bicyclists at intersections when appropriate, as they would for other vehicles.